Andrew Hansen: Other productions

 Hansen was the host of Strictly Speaking, a speechmaking competition series, which aired on ABC1 in 2010.

-He was a producer and regular panellist on the comedy show The Unbelievable Truth, a TV version of the BBC Radio 4 program of the same name.
-It aired on Australia's Seven Network in 2012.

-He played the character 'Dex' in the 3D movie Sanctum, produced by Andrew Wight and released in 2011.

-Hansen played 'Mr Mudwasp' and the Australian version of 'Alex the Stinkbug' in the Netflix animated series Beat Bugs.

 Hansen was a guest star in the Australian science fiction audio drama Night Terrace, playing the role of Horatio Gray in the second season, following a brief cameo appearance in the first season.
 Originally available only as a digital download, the series was later broadcast on BBC Radio 4 Extra as part of their "7th Dimension" programme.

 Hansen has worked with Benjamin Maio Mackay twice, once on stage in 2016's Great Detectives of Old Time Radio Live and again in 2017 as a supporting role in the audio drama adaptation of The Phoenix Files.